Independent Bookstore Day Author Event: Ali Benjamin

-Monica Tesler will be reading from, The Hereos Return, the fourth novel of her Bounders series.
+Monica Tesler will be reading from, The Heroes Return, the fourth novel of her Bounders series.

-Jasper delivers the Youli's message, but the admiral isn’t interested in peace talks.
-Instead, she sends Jasper and the aeronauts on a publicity tour of Earth to build support for the war.
+In this story, Jasper and Mira must escape the Rift and deliver the Youli's message to Earth Force before it's too late.
 At first, Jasper revels in the spotlight.
 But it soon becomes clear that if Jasper doesn’t convince Earth Force to stop fighting—and soon—there won’t be an Earth left to fight for, and he may never see Mira again.

 Monica Tesler lives south of Boston with her husband and two boys.
 She writes on the commuter boat, in coffee shops, and at her kitchen table.
 She tries to meditate every day but often ends up fantasizing about space, time travel, or strange lands, both real and imagined.

-Join us this afteroon as we traveled out of this world into a world of magic and fantasy with these two amazing authors!
+Join us this afternoon as we traveled out of this world into a world of magic and fantasy with these two amazing authors!